Skip to main content

 Empowering Communities Through Circular Energy Solutions

-As students specializing in Circular Economy, my colleague Denis Daranuta (from Moldova) and I (from Cameroon) are passionate about tackling waste challenges with practical, sustainable solutions.
-For our project work, we chose to address a critical issue: waste management and energy access in African communities.
+With a Master’s degree in Circular Economy, I conducted research driven by a strong passion for tackling waste challenges through practical, sustainable solutions.
+For my project work, I chose to address a critical issue: waste management and energy access in African communities.

 The Problem: Waste and Energy Poverty